Scientist I, Molecular Imaging Facility

 The Imaging Scientist works closely with the scientific directors to implement state of the art imaging technologies, including highly multiplexed tissue imaging technologies at the protein and RNA level.
 The scientist will work closely with researchers at Dana-Farber Cancer Institute to provide expertise on experimental design, develop and implement advanced imaging protocols, as well as provide data processing and image analysis solutions.
-The scientist will train graduate students and postdoctoral fellows in use of instruments.
+They will train graduate students and postdoctoral fellows in use of instruments.
 Additionally, they will maintain and customize the microscopes and software in the facility to meet advanced users’ needs and allow novel imaging experiments to be performed.

 The successful candidate should have a PhD in Biology, Biophysics, Optical Engineering or related field.
 They must have an in-depth understanding of imaging techniques and hands-on experience on imaging biological samples along with expertise in image processing and analysis (ImageJ, Imaris, Matlab).
-The scientist will be customer service-oriented, demonstrate willingness to help our researchers, have excellent organization and communication skills and the ability to interact with researchers at various levels of experience (faculty, research fellows, graduate students, technicians, etc).
+They will be customer service-oriented, demonstrate willingness to help our researchers, have excellent organization and communication skills and the ability to interact with researchers at various levels of experience (faculty, research fellows, graduate students, technicians, etc).
 The ability to lead all operational and training aspects of the facility with limited supervision is critical.

-- Designs and executes imaging experiments.
+- Design and execute imaging experiments.

-- Analyzes experimental data and interprets results.
+- Analyze experimental data and interpret results.

 - Operational oversight and upkeep of the Molecular Imaging Facility.
 This includes ensuring that instruments are functional, troubleshooting and completing regular preventative maintenance.
 This includes but is not limited to the setup, adjustment, calibration, and cleaning of instruments.